z2systems/neon-php/README.md

 * listEvents
 * listMemberships

-It expects a different format of array from the Neon->go() method, as this type of API request is more complex.
+It expects a different format of array from the go() method, as this type of API request is more complex.
 This is the format for this type of request:
 ```PHP
 $search = array(